Current Itinerary for

 We are arriving around Noon into Christchurch and we’ll pick up the rental vehicle and do a quick bit of sightseeing before a family and friends dinner.

 There is also a choice of driving 1.5 hours to a small township of Akaroa.
 This is where some of the cruise ships dock and has some French inspired architecture.
+Here there are short walks along waterfront, a visit to an historic lighthouse or the Black Cat Akaroa Harbour Nature Cruise – may see Dolphins, seals and penguins.

 Feb 16th (Tuesday)